 A two-year program providing career training as a technical illustrator.
 The technical illustrator program places emphasis on the design and execution of a portfolio of finished art of the type found in newspaper and magazine advertisements, editorials and story illustrations, posters, point-of-purchase displays, window displays, product and package displays.
 The ability to understand and visualize technical information, attention to detail and artistry, and a liking for precision drawing are essential skills for this occupation.
-Graduates may be employed in art studios which serve advertising agencies, art studios in the studios of department stores.
+Graduates may be employed in art studios which serve advertising agencies, art studios in the automotive business, display studios, the art departments of newspapers, and art studios of department stores.
 Average to high employability.